retsnom9/Quest-Design-Research/index.md

 If you have a villain, do not use it to create quests. **Use your main character, or hero, instead.** Evaluate what scenarios you need in order to produce certain changes in your hero, and then how to use the villain to create those scenarios and draw the story to those Points of Interest, in a way that feels natural.
 This is why the villain is a powerful tool, and its proper use will tend to result in a stronger narrative.

-If you want to branch a quest, without it modifying the whole story development, **make the different paths meet at the next Point of Interest in some way.** To make the player percieve their decision as meaningful, you can use further references to their choice of path later in the story, and even modify the ending of your game based on their choices.
+If you want to branch a quest, without it modifying the whole story development, **make the different paths meet at the next Point of Interest in some way.** To make the player percieve their decision as meaningful, you can use further references to their choice of path later in the story, and even modify the ending of your game based on their choices, which also negates the possibility of replaying a small segment of the story just because they didn't like the percussion of the action they took just after saving the game.
 With that, we can avoid making incredibly complex story developement options, with mutliple and completely different branches, which can take a lot of time and resources we may or may not dispose of.
 This can also apply to Side Quests, but smaller Side Quests can have two or more distinct approaches at the same time, without having any point in common, while not requiring that big of a cost.

 ### Aspects to Keep in Mind in Side Quests
 In most Side Quests, you should **define well stated rewards.** The player should know what they're getting after finishing your quest, so that they can estimate what the effort-payoff difference might be.
 If you do not state the rewards, or don't specify them a lot, you will be making an agreement with the player.
 If they enjoy your quest, and feel that the reward is fair, there won't be any complains.
 However, if they do not enjoy it, or if they consider the reward not valuable enough to compensate for their actions, they will feel betrayed, since not only they won't have been provided with proper content, but they won't have recieved an adequate reward to "compensate" for it either.
 This can affect their immersion, their initial perception in future quests and, most importantly, their general experience, so we must be really careful with that.